vypxl/tx8/spec/spec.md

 - use a `ret` instruction to return to the caller (pops the topmost address off the stack and jumps to it)

 The callee does not have to preserve any register values.

+##### Syscalls

+The `sys` instruction expects a 32 bit value corresponding to a syscall defined in the runtime.
+The runtime should implement the standard library (see [Syscall standard library](#syscall-standard-library)), and should also allow registering custom system calls.

+Each syscall has a name and an id.
+The id is calculated via the string hash function (see [String hash function](#string-hash-function)), by feeding the name of the syscall to it. `sys &print` => id is `strhash("print")`.

 #### Loading and Storing